kshirley/ShearerBot/README.md

 #### Computing Expected Points

-Next, we combine the grid with the odds to compute the expected number of points earned by each possible score prediction.
+Next, we combine the grid with the odds to compute the expected number of points earned by each possible score prediction for this match.
 For a given score, we first compute the probability of earning each possible number of points, which is either 0, 1, 3, 5, or 7.

 Let's take the prediction of Watford 2, Palace 0, for example.